The New Solo Album from Long John Makkay

 My uncle taught me guitar.
 Back then, I was a nine-year-old who loved The Beatles, but Uncle Bill played everything: Dylan, Sandy Denny, Danny Graham, Bert Jansch, Fairport Convention.
 His tastes were broad, and I latched onto all of it.

-I can’t overstate the influence of the 60s and 70s music Robert Plant, Richard Thompson, Kate Bush, Martin Carthy and Anne Briggs — all huge for me, aside from the American rock n blues and even punk music that shaped my earlier records.
+I can’t overstate the influence of Robert Plant, Richard Thompson, Kate Bush, Martin Carthy and Anne Briggs — all huge for me, aside from the American music that shaped my earlier records.

 Sylvia Gilmour: You mentioned meeting Mark Brierly as a turning point?